- Vision and mission

 - Developing what we have started in Northern Ireland and Scotland

-- Instigating a Policy Influencer Network Group (PING) – a series of informal spaces for our partners working on policy influence to share experiences, learning, information and solidarity.
+- Further developing our Policy Influencer Network Groups (PING) – a series of informal spaces for our partners working on policy influence to share experiences, learning, information and solidarity.

 - Continue to support and develop the new Farmstarts, feasibility and beyond